Key Survey Information

 - Educational history (e.g., institution attended, date of degree, and field of degree)

 - Professional activities and achievements (e.g., publications and patents)

-- Employer characteristics
+- Employer characteristics (e.g., organization type)

 - Professional and personal life balance

 - Career paths and plans (e.g., location and type of desired position)

 - Target population: All individuals who earned their first doctoral degree (PhD, MD, or equivalent) within the past 10 years who are working in a U.S. academic institution, an FFRDC, or the NIH IRP.

 - Sample frame: For the ECDS pilot study, the total frame included all individuals who earned a first doctoral degree between 2004 and 2014 and worked at a U.S. academic institution, an FFRDC, or the NIH IRP.